asubit/lms/README.md

-Modulo
+LMS
 ======
 by [asubit](https://github.com/asubit)

-This is a simple CMS platform developed with Symfony LTS 2.8.
+This is a simple LMS platform developed with Symfony LTS 2.8.

 Architecture
 ------------

-- Page
-- Category
-- Article
-- Menu
+- Lesson
-- MenuLink
+- Chapter
-- MenuWidget
+- Exercise

 Symfony Standard Edition 2.8
 --------------